-(5) Parking lots associated with conditional or nonconforming uses in thisese districts is are subject to Planning Commission approval. site plan review and approval.
-Parking lot expansion for nonconforming use shall be subject to the requirements of Chapter 17.328
+- (5a) Parking lots associated with conditional and nonconforming uses in this district is subject to Planning Commission approval. - (5b) Parking lot expansion for nonconforming uses shall be subject to the requirements of Chapter 17.328.

 Chapter 17.335 SUPPLEMENTARY DEVELOPMENT STANDARDS